-Upworthy is a website for viral content that started in March 2012 by Eli Pariser, the former executive director of MoveOn, and Peter Koechley, the former managing editor of The Onion.
+Upworthy is a website for viral content that was started in March 2012 by Eli Pariser, the former executive director of MoveOn, and Peter Koechley, the former managing editor of The Onion.
 It uses virality to promote stories with a progressive bent on political and social issues.
-The website does not feature an about page, though authors are appropriately named.
+The website does not feature an about page, though the authors are appropriately named.

 Funded by / Ownership